osmcode/libosmium/README.md

 # Installing

-By default, binaries are provided and no external depedencies and no compile is needed.
+By default, binaries are provided and no external depedencies or compile is needed.

 Just do: